• Jan 02, 2026

 Learn about the UN Sanctions List and why businesses need to consult it.

-The United Nations (UN) maintains a sanctions list (otherwise known as the United Nations Security Council Consolidated list or UNSC Consolidated List) which many businesses are legally obliged to check to avoid doing business with criminals, drug traffickers and money launderers.
-For example, under US implementing regulations (such as the President’s Executive Orders) and the Bank Secrecy Act, financial institutions are obliged to screen their clients against relevant sanctions lists, including the UNSC Consolidated list.
+The United Nations (UN) maintains a sanctions list (otherwise known as the United Nations Security Council Consolidated list or UNSC Consolidated List), which many businesses are legally obliged to check to avoid doing business with criminals, drug traffickers, and money launderers.
+For example, under the EU’s AML Regulation, financial institutions and other obliged organizations must check their customers against the lists of persons or entities contained in sanctions lists, including the UN Sanctions List.

-As of the latest update on August 23, 2024, the United Nations Security Council Consolidated List includes a total of 669 individuals and 193 entities subject to sanctions.
-This list is maintained to facilitate the implementation of measures imposed by the Security Council, which can include asset freezes, travel bans, and arms embargoes among other restrictions.
+727 individuals and 273 entities subject to sanctions are included in the United Nations Security Council Consolidated List, as of 6 November 2025.
+This list is maintained to facilitate the implementation of measures imposed by the Security Council, which can include asset freezes, travel bans, and arms embargoes, among other restrictions.

 Onboarding a sanctioned client threatens the safety and compliance of a business.
-The consequences vary from security breaches, stolen funds, regulatory fines and even criminal penalties.
+The consequences of UN sanctions compliance errors vary from security breaches, stolen funds, regulatory fines, and even criminal penalties.

 Read Sumsub’s article to learn more about UN sanctions and why businesses need to address them.